Jay Reatard: 2000s

 In 2004, Lindsey, together with his ex-girlfriend, Alix Brown of Atlanta rock band the Lids, formed Shattered Records, an independent record label that released mainly limited edition vinyl.
-Shattered Records released records for a number of lo-fi punk and rock bands, including: Kajun SS, Jack Oblivian, Tokyo Electron, The Reatards, Final Solutions, Terror Visions, Angry Angles, Carbonas, Rat Traps, Digital Leather, and the Knaughty Knights.
+Shattered Records released records for various lo-fi punk and rock bands, including Kajun SS, Jack Oblivian, Tokyo Electron, The Reatards, Final Solutions, Terror Visions, Angry Angles, Carbonas, Rat Traps, Digital Leather, and the Knaughty Knights.

 In 2007, Lindsey put Shattered Records on hold while he promoted his solo records.
 Then in 2009, Lindsey revived the label with the "Shattered Record Club" and the announcement of his final solo album, Watch Me Fall.

-Out of this partnership came another musical endeavor for Lindsey, the Angry Angles.
+This partnership was another musical endeavor for Lindsey, the Angry Angles.
 Together with Brown, and alternating between drummers Paul Artigues from Die Rotzz and Ryan Rousseau ('Elvis Wong') from Tokyo Electron, the band began touring the U.S. in the Fall of 2006.
 Before the band had even released its second single, Lindsey and Brown began a short European tour.
-The Angry Angles disbanded after releasing a number of vinyl singles.
+The Angry Angles disbanded after releasing several vinyl singles.

-By 2005, both the Reatards and the Lost Sounds had broken up, and Lindsey focused his attention on a handful of side projects, working with and releasing material as Terror Visions and Destruction Unit.
+By 2005, both the Reatards and the Lost Sounds had broken up, and Lindsey focused his attention on a handful of side projects, working with and releasing material under Terror Visions and Destruction Unit.
 Though after he began focusing on his solo career in 2006, Lindsey said he has no desire to reform his previous bands.
 "I'd just feel like I was going backwards if I worked on anything else," Lindsey said.

 2006 saw the release of Blood Visions (In the Red), Lindsey's first solo album under the moniker Jay Reatard.
 After a lengthy tour supporting his solo album, in 2008, he signed a multi-album, exclusive deal with the New York-based indie label Matador Records.
 Lindsey chose Matador because he felt they were "the only ones keeping any of the promises they'd made along the way."
-A number of major labels like Universal Records, Columbia Records, and Vice Records along with independent Fat Possum wanted to meet with him in the hopes of signing him.
+Various major labels like Universal Records, Columbia Records, and Vice Records along with independent Fat Possum wanted to meet with him in the hopes of signing him.
 He released six limited, 7-inch singles throughout 2008 with Matador.
 Soon after the release of the first single and write-ups in NME, Spin Magazine, and Rolling Stone, Lindsey began playing larger shows and various music festivals all over the world.